spec0p/pg-docs/index.md

 * The game distribution/binary
 * The server-side rules used for server validations

+**Note:** For the time being, Phune Gaming platform only supports turn based games with two players.

 To implement and test these components on your development machine, please follow the guides below:

 <ul class="small-block-grid-3">